Rhodrix7771/grain-vdb/README.md

 ## 🔬 Core Architecture

 ### 1. Unified Memory Bridge
 GrainVDB exploits the shared memory architecture of M-series chips.
-By mapping Python buffers into the GPU's address space using `storageModeShared` MTLBuffers, the engine avoids the data serialization and copy bottlenecks typical of PCIe-based systems.
+By mapping Python buffers directly into the GPU's address space using `storageModeShared` MTLBuffers, the engine avoids the data serialization and copy bottlenecks typical of PCIe-based models.

 ### 2. Custom Metal Kernels
 Similarity resolution is performed by vectorized `half4` kernels written in Metal Shading Language (MSL).
 These kernels are designed to saturate the GPU's memory bandwidth while maintaining high floating-point throughput.

-### 3. Neighborhood Consistency Audit
+### 3. Neighborhood Connectivity Audit
-To mitigate retrieval noise and potential RAG hallucinations, GrainVDB includes a built-in **Audit Layer**.
-It calculates the **Neighborhood Connectivity Score** (the density of semantic relationships among the top results).
-A low score indicates a "Context Fracture," signaling that the retrieved results are semantically disjointed.
+To identify "Semantic Fractures" where top results come from inconsistent clusters, GrainVDB includes a topological audit layer.
+It calculates the **Neighborhood Connectivity** (density of pairwise similarities above threshold) to help identify potential retrieval noise.

 ---

-## 🚀 Installation & Usage
+## 🚀 Getting Started

 ### 1. Build from Source
 GrainVDB compiles its native core locally to match your hardware's Metal framework version.